 Which makes going grocery shopping seem like a crapshoot.
 L.A.
 County Public Health director Dr. Barbara Ferrer even made the statement that citizens should stay away from grocery shopping for the next “critical” week to slow the spread of COVID-19.

-Limiting the numbers of people in the store at any
+- Limiting the numbers of people in the store at any one time

-Having staff use hand sanitizer or wash hands
+- Having staff use hand sanitizer or wash hands much more often

 BEFORE YOUR SHOPPING TRIP